-- 8. GRANTS.
+- 7. LED STREETLIGHTS.
+FPL has put eight new lights along State Road A1A.
+For 10 new lights along A1A Beach Boulevard, an agreement has been signed with FPL.
+Also, the Public Works Director presented a plan to the City Commission at its May 3rd meeting for FPL to convert to LED streetlights the lights on arterial and collector roads in the City.
+However, because that meeting ran late, approval of the plan was postponed to the May 24th continuation meeting.
+Also, at the meeting, the Commission authorized replacing the existing high pressure sodium streetlights along the Boulevard with LED lights but with lower illumination power.
+The City has signed a contract with FPL.
+New lights will be installed before the end of the year. - 8.
+GRANTS.
 The Public Works Director has prepared applications for grants from the following agencies: - a.
 Florida Recreation Development Assistance Program, \$106,500, for restrooms at Ocean Hammock Park.
 City match would be \$35,500.
 Total project cost: \$142,000.
 The Governor approved the appropriation and the contract with the Florida Department of Environmental Protection has been signed.
 The restrooms have been designed by a local architect and the Public Works Department has done the site design.
 The St. Johns River Water Management District has approved the permit.
-The City is advertising for bids.
-Construction will be started during late summer 2021. - b.
+The City will advertise for bids.
+Construction will be started in the fall of 2021. - b.
 Coastal Partnership Initiative: \$25,000, to fund planning for other improvements to Ocean Hammock Park: picnic pavilion, observation platform, playscape for children, more trails.
 City match would be \$25,000.
 Total project cost: \$50,000.
 Though it is federal money, the grant is provided through the state, which has approved it, and the grant agreement has been executed.
 Contract with a parks design firm has been signed.
-The survey has been completed, plans are 50% complete and the City will submit an application for a permit from the St. Johns River Water Management District within the next two months.

-The Public Works Director has applied for another Partnership grant for \$60,000 for additional improvements to Ocean Hammock Park.
+The survey has been completed, plans are 60% complete and the City will submit an application for a permit from the St. Johns River Water Management District is pending. - The Public Works Director has applied for another Partnership grant for \$60,000 for additional improvements to Ocean Hammock Park.
 The application was submitted on September 25, 2020.
 The state has approved the grant.
-The grant agreement will be executed upon completion of design and permitting.
+The grant agreement will be executed upon completion of design and permitting. - c.
+Florida Resilient Coastlines Program to do a Vulnerability Assessment and Adaptability Plan.
+Total amount requested \$72,500.
+No match required.
+This will involve updating the City's stormwater model, identifying vulnerabilities, and recommending options for inclusion in a future Public Works Capital Improvements Plan.
+The Governor approved funding, a civil engineer has been hired and work on the study has started.
+A public meeting to explain the plan, obtain feedback and discuss coastal resiliency occurred on February 24, 2021.
+The final report was presented at the City Commission's May 3rd meeting.
+The report has been accepted by the state and the City has received reimbursement for the costs.
+This topic will no longer be included in this Report.